-Play it again: PIANO Book 3 is now available, and, as I know some readers have been eagerly awaiting its arrival, today’s post provides some information about this new publication.
-I’m very excited about the third book in this series.
-Each book has its own character and unique collection of pieces, but this one is my favourite!
+Play it again: PIANO Book 3 follows on from Book 1 and 2 in my series; each book has its own character and unique collection of pieces, but this one is my favourite!

 As a recap, Play it again: PIANO Book 1 and 2 were both published in 2017.
 Play it again is a progressive and graded piano course, published by Schott Music, intended for those who are returning to piano playing after a break.
 However, this course has also proved popular for students wanting to explore different repertoire between exam grades too.
 You can find out more about Book 1, here, and Book 2, here.